Module Leader (Engineering)

 - have some appreciation of the principles of architectural engineering, with a strong focus on environmental and structural aspects.

 - be aware of the various functional requirements of building services and building envelopes, and of how they can be met by combinations of materials and proper construction techniques.

-- gain an appreciation for design using timber and glass
+- gain an appreciation for design using timber

 This module is run in conjunction with the Department of Architecture.
 CUED students who elect to do this module will work together one full afternoon per week with final year students from the Department of Architecture.
 The module involves an architectural engineering design exercise, with students working in mixed groups of architects and engineers.

 The course focuses on energy-efficient building designs.
 It also considers structural design -- specifically timber.